 My research portfolio includes being a Principal Investigator on four National Institute of Health and Clinical Research (NIHR) portfolio studies.
 The studies look at long-acting steroid treatment for retinal vascular occlusions, diabetic maculopathy and intravitreal injection and stereotactic radiotherapy treatment for wet age-related macular degeneration.
 I am also a co-investigator in the FEMTIS study looking at Femto laser cataract surgery.

 I have authored several articles in indexed peer-reviewed journals in Postgraduate Medical Journal and Indian Journal of Ophthalmology and I have just finished editing 'Diabetic Retinopathy' 2nd edition for the Oxford University Press.
 I have also developed a smartphone app 'Pocket Ophthalmology' as a free resource for doctors and Allied Health Professionals for which I was awarded an Innovation voucher by the University of Aston.

-Consultant Ophthalmologist at University Hospitals Birmingham NHS Foundation Trust.
+Consultant Ophthalmologist, University Hospitals Birmingham NHS Foundation Trust

 I enjoy spending time with family and friends.
 I like cooking and tend to the garden in my free time.
 I undertake charity work in rural India.